Kevin White (basketball): Professional career

 White began his professional career as a development player with the Sydney Kings during the 2010–11 NBL season.
 Following a season with the Ballarat Miners of the South East Australian Basketball League (SEABL) in 2012, White returned to the Sydney Kings on a full contract.
 He was named the club's Best Defensive Player during his third and final season with the Kings in 2014–15.
 During the 2015 NBL offseason, he returned to the SEABL to play for the Hobart Chargers.

 On 15 July 2015, White signed with the Illawarra Hawks of the NBL.
 It marked a reunion with head coach Rob Beveridge, who coached White during his junior career.
 White served as team captain during his final two seasons with the team.
 He spent the 2016 and 2018 NBL offseasons in the SEABL with the Bendigo Braves and the Rockingham Flames respectively.
 Illawarra elected not to resign White following the 2018–19 NBL season to focus on the development of their younger players.

 On 16 May 2019, White signed with the Adelaide 36ers of the NBL.
 He was named the team's co-captain alongside Brendan Teys for the 2019–20 NBL season.
 On 15 April 2020, White was released by the 36ers.

 On 6 August 2020, White signed with the Perth Wildcats for the 2020–21 NBL season.
 On 18 August 2021, he re-signed with the Wildcats for the 2021–22 NBL season.

 On 17 September 2022, White signed with the Illawarra Hawks as an injury replacement player ahead of the 2022–23 NBL season.
 He played his 300th NBL game the following month.
 He retired following the 2022–23 season.

 Personal life

 White and his wife Rachael have two children.

+In January 2024, White joined the Illawarra Hawks as general manager of community.